 This document provides an overview of Threat Stack’s vulnerability assessments, describes the supported operating systems (OSs), and provides troubleshooting steps for possible issues.

-How does the Vulnerability Assessment Scan work?
+How does Vulnerability Assessment work?

-NOTE: For this illustration TS refers to Threat Stack.
+For this illustration TS refers to Threat Stack.

 How do I remediate a vulnerability?

 While Threat Stack does not offer vulnerability remediation as a part of our services, we aim to provide contextual information to help you prioritize any necessary remediation actions.

 - Review the OS notice identified for the CVE and apply the best practice suggested

 - Confirm that your package is the lasted version